-Virginia Master Naturalist (VMN) Application (pdf or word).
+Virginia Master Naturalist (VMN) Information

 Once you are accepted into the training program, you will take classes and start to accumulate Continuing Education (CE) and volunteer hours.
 To become certified, you need 8 hours of continuing education (CE) and 40 hours of volunteer work in addition to completing the class.
 You will have one full year from the end of the classroom work to complete the CE and volunteer work.

 Applications can be submitted online during application season which begins in Spring.
 If you have any questions about applying, please email email@example.com

 Please create an account on the Better Impact volunteer system in order to apply online.

 The Banshee Reeks VMN Chapter proudly offers a highly acclaimed and state sponsored eight-month training course for community members interested in working toward certification as a Virginia Master Naturalist.